Turkey Exits Treaty Combatting Violence Against Women - UrduPoint

 Turkey Exits Treaty Combatting Violence Against Women

-Ankara, July 1 (UrduPoint / Pakistan Point News - 1st Jul, 2021 ) :Turkey on Thursday formally exited a treaty combatting femicide and domestic abuse, in a controversial move defended by President Recep Tayyip Erdogan but condemned by the West and rights groups.
+Istanbul, July 1 (UrduPoint / Pakistan Point News - 2nd Jul, 2021 ) :Police fired tear gas at protesters in Istanbul demonstrating against Turkey's controversial exit on Thursday from a treaty combatting femicide and domestic abuse.

-Erdogan sparked outrage in March by pulling out of the world's first binding treaty to prevent and combat violence against women, known as the Istanbul Convention.
+Turkish President Recep Tayyip Erdogan sparked international outrage in March by pulling out of the world's first binding treaty to prevent and combat violence against women, known as the Istanbul Convention.

+Hundreds of people rallied in support of the convention on Thursday evening in Istanbul but the protest became tense after police did not allow them to walk to the popular Taksim Square, an AFP correspondent said.

-There were protests on Thursday evening across Turkey including the capital Ankara and Istanbul as people rallied in support of the convention.
+There were demonstrations across Turkey including the capital Ankara, which ended peacefully.

 The 2011 pact, signed by 45 countries and the European Union, requires governments to adopt legislation linked to the prosecution of crimes including marital rape and female genital mutilation.